alexanderthclark/FreeRide/docs/tutorial.rst

 Creating Demand and Supply Curves
 ----------------------------------

 The `Demand` and `Supply` classes in FreeRide are used to model the demand and supply curves.
-These classes can be initialized using formulas for price as a function of quantity.
+These classes can be initialized using formulas.
+Currently, a coefficient must explicitly be included.
+That is, `"P = 12-1*Q"` works but "`P = 12 - Q"` does not.

 Example: